matbech/zlib/README.md

 - Others
   Optimized insert_string loop

-## New features:
+## New features
-- New general purpose crc32 interface based on Intel's PCLMULQDQ crc32 implementation:
+- General purpose crc32 interface
+  Based on Intel's PCLMULQDQ crc32 implementation which is already used for deflate.
+  New functions:
   crc32_init
   crc32_update
   crc32_final